CharityTeam/New-Project3--backend/README.md

  What is The app about:

- A web application that target indvisuals, to get their needs.  it's a non profit organization that provides a direct support to an individuals.
+ A web application that target indvisuals who live inside shelters and house care to get their needs.  it's a non profit organization that provides a direct support to an individuals.

  technologies used: